heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 For better organization, create a subfolder corresponding to each batch of samples you plan to analyze (e.g., /mnt/rv_data/your_username/ftp/ecoli_samples for E. coli samples).

-- **Metadata File Upload**: Create an input metadata file for the Nextflow job and place it in the same folder as your raw data.
+- **Metadata File Upload**: Create an input metadata file for the Nextflow job and place it under the same folder as your raw data.
    - Follow the field specifications carefully.
    - Refer to metadata_example.csv and metadata_screenshot.png in the GitHub repository.
    - See the *MetadataVocab* folder for field definitions and restrictions.